rgmiranda/wikijs/README.md

 This should be improved over time... hopefully.

 ## Installation
-Download the wiki.js file in build and put it in your page.
+Download the wiki-x.x.x.js (or the minimified) file in build and put it in your page.
 That's it.

 ### Require JS
 Soon...